TimKoornstra/VGSLify/docs/index.rst

    supported_layers
    convert_to_vgsl_spec
+   advanced_usage

 API Reference
 -------------
-For developers looking for more technical details, the following API documentation will help you understand and use the library:
+For developers looking for technical details, refer to the API docs:

 .. toctree::
    :maxdepth: 2